-Baloch culture day is celebrated every 2nd of the march that is announced by the Cultural and Tourism Department.
-On this day Balochi people wear their traditional dresses, cook their traditional foods and do traditional dance and many more.
+Baloch culture day is celebrated every 2nd of march that is announced by the Cultural and Tourism Department.
+On this day Balochi people wear their traditional dresses, cook their traditional foods and do traditional dances and many more.
 The people of Balochistan celebrate this day not only to remember their culture, traditions, norms, and values but also to give tribute to their culture.

 Let’s move forward to know about Balochistan.